joker10130-dev/platfolio/README.md

 Platfolio - Full Stack MERN Project
 A professional portfolio platform built with the MERN stack (MongoDB, Express, React, and Node.js).
 This project uses Vite for the frontend and is optimized for deployment on Vercel.

-(This project is Serverless, so it takes a delay when opening the web for the first time)
+(This project is Serverless in Vercel, so it takes a delay when opening the deployed web for the first time)

-Shutterstock

 🚀 Getting Started
 Follow these steps to get the project running on your local machine.